7 Ideas for the First Day of School in Spanish Class

 - discuss the importance of learning a foreign language

 - discuss historical/cultural events

 - research further into cultural traditions

 I could talk about how and why I use this song specifically for hours, but for now I will just link my activities so you can take a peek for yourself.
-Maybe one day I will write a post just about the amazingness that is this song.
 Please give it a listen and decide if you think it would work with your students 🙂

 You can differentiate the included information based on the level of the class.
 I typically give 10 questions for students to answer.
 Sometimes this turns into a larger assignment and becomes our first project/assignment grade of the year.
 In Spanish 2, the information could include:

 - ¿Cuál es tu color favorito?